 Mexican Roasted Cauliflower for Meatless Tacos

 Maybe your family eats vegetarian once a week as in the trend for Meatless Monday.
-This is a great meal option for you.
+If so, this is a great meal option for you.

-I create an entire spread of options when I set out tacos for my family including:
+I create an entire spread of options when I set out a taco bar for my family including:

 - shredded lettuce